DataDog/integrations-extras/twingate/README.md

 4. Restart the Datadog Agent by running `service datadog-agent restart`.
 5. Confirm that the Twingate Analytic log appears in the [Log Explorer][10].

+### Twingate Analytics Dashboard
+1. Go to the Datadog [Dashboard List][12].
+2. Search for the Twingate Analytics dashboard.

 ## Troubleshooting
 Need help?
 Contact [Twingate Support][2].